 This includes many cases of visible (on X-ray or MRI) spinal stenosis (narrowing of the spinal canal or openings), considered by many physicians to be a “sure thing” for needing surgery.

 Yet many of Sarno’s stenosis patients became pain-free with his emotionally based strategy, and NO physical treatment.

 And these were, in a high percentage of cases, not just temporary, short-term fixes.
 Many of them had long lasting relief.
 Great and competent therapists need to be on the look-out for such possibilities.

-I know of one individual in whom a lumbar vertebrae had broken apart into tiny pieces and migrated rearward into the nerve tissue of the spinal cord itself.
-Surgery gave instant and permanent relief.
-That is one of the rare cases where I think surgery actually was called for, and might have been the only real solution.
+I know of one individual in whom a lumbar vertebra had broken apart into tiny pieces and migrated rearward into the nerve tissue of the spinal cord itself.
+Surgery gave instant and more-or-less permanent relief.
+That is one of the rare cases where I think surgery actually was called for and might have been the only real solution.

 Sarno’s track record was, of course, not 100%.
 His results varied from study to study, yet many physicians and researchers found the results impressive.
 But I’ll address that in my comments on the next page, as well as several myths on such things as osteoarthritis and “bone-on-bone” pathology

 (YES, I DO want you to listen to the podcast before you go to the next page.
 Or at least come back to the podcast later.)